 It’s a great hidden gem in Istanbul for a different experience out of the beaten track.
 If you prefer to stay in the city and want to explore a less touristy place, don’t miss the breathtaking views from Büyük Valide Han, not too far from the Grand Bazaar.

 Have you been to Istanbul?
+Has Rumeli Kavagi changed since I’ve been there?
 What’s your favourite place outside the tourist area?
-Please leave a comment below!
+Share your experience in the comments below!